7 Best Eye Primers for Hooded Eyes That Stay Put

 You don’t have to spend a fortune to get a high-performance eye primer.
 The Milani Eyeshadow Primer is proof of that, standing up to many of its high-end competitors at a fraction of the price.
 This lightweight, non-greasy formula dries down to a smooth, invisible finish that intensifies your eyeshadow and keeps it looking freshly applied for hours.
 For hooded eyes, its ability to prevent creasing is a game-changer.
 It creates a seamless canvas that stops shadow from gathering in the fold of the lid.
 If you’re looking for an effective and budget-friendly option that truly works, this is the one to grab on your next drugstore run.

-3. Best Waterproof Formula: Too Faced Shadow Insurance
+3. Best for All-Day Wear: Too Faced Shadow Insurance

 For days when you need your makeup to withstand anything, from humidity to an emotional movie, a waterproof formula is a must.
 Too Faced Shadow Insurance is my top pick for its incredible resilience.
 This primer creates a barrier that makes your eyeshadow completely waterproof and sweat-proof, which is fantastic for hooded eyes that can be prone to smudging from natural oils or moisture.
 It has a silicone-based formula that smooths out the eyelid for a flawless application while ensuring your look remains vibrant and locked down all day.
 It’s the perfect choice for special events, long days, or anyone living in a warm climate.

-4. Best Smudge-Proof Option: NARS Pro-Prime Smudge Proof Eyeshadow Base
+4. The Ultimate Smudge-Proof Primer: NARS Pro-Prime Smudge Proof Eyeshadow Base

 If smudging is your primary concern, look no further.
 The NARS Pro-Prime Smudge Proof Eyeshadow Base is specifically designed to combat smearing and transfer.
 This lightweight primer forms a strong, flexible film on the eyelid that holds eyeshadow in place with impressive strength.
 It’s a polymer-and-mineral-powder blend that keeps colors true and prevents them from migrating into the crease or onto the brow bone, a common issue for hooded eyes.
 Despite its powerful hold, it feels comfortable and never heavy on the lids.
 It’s an investment, but its performance makes it worth every penny for a truly smudge-free finish.

-5. Best Lightweight Pick: Fenty Beauty Pro Filt'r Amplifying Eye Primer
+5. Best Barely-There Feel: Fenty Beauty Pro Filt'r Amplifying Eye Primer

 For those who can’t stand the feeling of heavy products on their eyelids, the Fenty Beauty Pro Filt'r Amplifying Eye Primer is a dream come true.
 This primer has an incredibly light, fluid texture that melts into the skin, feeling like you’re wearing nothing at all.
 It smooths the lid to create an even surface for shadow application and helps colors pop without adding any weight or texture.
 For hooded eyes, this is a huge plus, as it won’t contribute to a heavy or cakey feeling in the crease area.
 It provides a soft-focus effect that enhances your look while ensuring it stays put all day long.

-6. Best Tinted and Color-Correcting Eye Primer: MAC Paint Pot
+6. Best for Color Correcting: MAC Paint Pot

 A multi-tasking hero, the MAC Paint Pot is a creamy, long-wearing product that acts as both a primer and a cream eyeshadow.
 Its genius lies in its tinted formula, which helps to color-correct and neutralize any discoloration on your lids, like redness or visible veins.
 Shades like "Painterly" (a nude beige) or "Soft Ochre" (a yellow-beige) create a perfectly uniform canvas, making your eyeshadow colors appear more vibrant and true to pan.
 For hooded eyes, this means you can create a bright, even base that extends above the crease, giving the illusion of more lid space before you even apply shadow.

-7. Best Nude Eye Primer for Hooded Eyes: Nude Envie Eye Makeup Collection
+7. Best for a Natural Look: Nude Envie Eye Makeup Collection

 To achieve a truly seamless and natural look, a primer that complements your skin tone is essential.
 Our Eye Makeup collection was designed with this in mind, offering a beautiful nude base that creates the perfect canvas for any eyeshadow look.
 The formula is creamy yet lightweight, smoothing over the lid to prevent creasing and ensure your makeup lasts all day.
 It’s the ideal starting point for our signature radiant aesthetic, allowing our eyeshadows to blend effortlessly and stay vibrant.
 For hooded eyes, it provides a flawless, long-wearing foundation that enhances your natural beauty while keeping your eye makeup perfectly in place from morning to night.

-How to Apply Eye Primer on Hooded Eyes
+The Right Way to Apply Eye Primer for Hooded Eyes

 Finding the right primer is half the battle; knowing how to apply it is what truly makes the difference.
 For those of us with hooded eyes, a few specific application tricks are essential for creating a look that lasts and makes your eyes pop.
 It’s all about creating a smooth, durable canvas that works with your unique eye shape, not against it.
 If you’ve ever spent time perfecting your eyeshadow only to have it disappear or smudge the moment you open your eyes, you know the struggle is real.
 The natural fold of a hooded eye can cause makeup to transfer and crease, but the right application method turns this challenge into an opportunity to define and enhance your eyes beautifully.
 It’s not about fighting your features, but learning to work with them.
 These five steps are designed specifically for hooded lids, ensuring your hard work pays off with a stunning, crease-free finish that stays put from morning to night.
 Think of this as your new blueprint for flawless eye makeup.
 We'll cover everything from prepping your lids to strategically placing your color so it remains visible and vibrant.
 By the end, you'll have a simple, repeatable routine that makes applying